top of page

 False fundamentals will point us in the wrong directions

 In the 19th century, the primary premise of the cause of disease was the miasma theory.
-This belief held by most, taken as a fact during that period, if not all, disease was caused by inhaling air that was infected through exposure to corrupting matter.
+This belief was held by most, taken as a fact during that period, if not all, the disease was caused by inhaling air that was infected through exposure to corrupting matter.
 Today, we can see that this idea might account for a minority of some infectious diseases.
 Yet this fundamental idea was taken as fact by the vast majority of physicians and intellectuals of that era.
 Consequently, it took the renegade John Snow to test and demonstrate that the epidemics of cholera in London during that century were not caused by "night air" (as miasma was called), but by polluted water.
-Even with his rigorous demonstration of this fact, the acceptance of his discovery and the death of the miasma theory did not occur until well after his death (in 1858) and even persisted into the beginnings of the 20th century.
+Even with his rigorous demonstration of this fact, the acceptance of his discovery and the death of the miasma theory did not occur until well after his death (in 1858) and even persisted into the beginning of the 20th century.

 Establish clearly your fundamentals and make sure they are really facts

-Most of us are either not aware of or do not posit the fundamental ideas that constitute the system of thought and action, often called ethics, that we live our life by, whether developed consciously or by default.
+Most of us are either not aware of or do not posit the fundamental ideas that constitute the system of thought and action, often called ethics, that we live our lives by, whether developed consciously or by default.
 Therefore, we often end up being guided by a set of dysfunctional interlocking ideas, resulting in much unnecessary suffering, conflicts within ourselves as well as conflicts with others.
 Being clear about our fundamentals and their validity is essential for living a life that we love.

 Below are some fundamentals that I base all my thinking on.

-I say these are fundamentals are facts and generally factual principles.
+I say these fundamentals are facts and generally factual principles.
 In cases where there might be definitional ambiguity, I provide a definition, as in the case of the word "happiness".
-Also, I also indicate a contextual exception that may exist for a fact or a principle.
+Also, I indicate a contextual exception that may exist for a fact or a principle.

 1) All human behavior is positive in intention, either by moving towards happiness/pleasure/eudaimonia or away from unhappiness/pain/suffering.